-In connection with the Merger, the Company adopted the Vical Plan, which was replaced by the Omnibus Plan on April 20, 2020.
-As a result, at September 30, 2020, there were no remaining shares available for new grants under the Vical Plan.
-However, as of September 30, 2020, 281,253 shares were subject to outstanding awards under the Vical Plan, which awards remain outstanding in accordance with their terms.
+In connection with the merger in 2019, the Company adopted the Vical Plan, which was replaced by the Omnibus Plan on April 20, 2020.
+As a result, as of March 31, 2021, there were no remaining shares available for new grants under the Vical Plan.
+However, as of March 31, 2021,117,984 shares were subject to outstanding awards under the Vical Plan, which awards remain outstanding in accordance with their terms.

-Stock-based Compensation Expense
+Stock-Based Compensation Expense